 If you’re just beginning to create content marketing materials for your business, blogs are a great way to start.
 Blog posts are meant to be very conversational and informative, as if you’re talking to a friend.
 This type of content is great for educating your audience on a basic level while linking to longer, more in depth assets that address similar topics.

-The true value of blogs for marketing teams lies in their ability to act as the top of the sales funnel and increase brand awareness.
+The true value of blogs for marketing teams lies in their ability to act as the top of the sales funnel and increase brand awareness to a broad audience.
 By sharing free, useful content, readers are more likely to enter an email address or buy a product, because they’ve already started to trust your brand.

 Check out these blog post examples: